 Some commercial activity will also be included, of course.
-Department stores, grocery stores, and offices are planned along US-41 so that residents of the Village do not have to drive long distances.
+Department stores, grocery stores like Publix, and offices are planned along US-41 so that residents of the West Villages don’t have to drive long distances.
 Even a medical facility is planned in the near future.
-The plan is that residents of the Villages don’t have to drive long distance in order to get the service and product they need.
+The plan is that residents of the Villages don’t have to drive long distance in order to get the daily service and products they need.
 However, Venice, North Port or Port Charlotte are not too far away.
-Even Sarasota easy to reach within a 30-minute drive.
+Even Sarasota is easy to reach within a 30-minute drive.

 Some Communities are already established – others are growing fast

 Some of the communities have already been in place for a while.
 Island Walk, Grand Palm, Gran Paradiso and Sarasota National are no newcomers.
 Some were launched more than ten years ago.
 However, because they hit a dry spot in 2008 they had to pause for a while to regroup.
 Other communities, like the Renaissance and Oasis, are the new kids on the block.
 They missed the dry spot and could expand right away.
 Grand Palm was also already in place, but it started recently spreading out further south into the villages.

 The West Villages will add a significant Number of Homes

 Mattamy homes, a very successful home builder from Canada, bought the stretch of land from south of US-41 all the way down to Englewood.
 They paid „only“ $87 Million for that „little piece“ of land which is about 75% of the former Thomas Ranch.
 Their project is so huge that at least two generations of home builders will have a job.
 This is not daydreaming; it will probably take 20 – 30 years to get the infrastructure and all the homes in place.